R-R-Onzi/TTT_KGE/README.md

 ## Knowledge Resources

-Given the teleology created and the lightweight ontology identified, we derived a teleontology in Protégé, in Figure 2 we report a diagram representing the results of the knowledge phase.
+Given the teleology created and the lightweight ontology identified, we derived a teleontology in Protégé, in the following image we report a diagram representing the results of the knowledge phase.

 ![Figure 2](assets/images/teleology_protege_screen.PNG)